merklefruit/SaaS4Devs/README.md

 When choosing an analytics tool, there are 2 core business models to evaluate: services that are free for you but sell your customer's data, and services that cost you but are private.
 I highly recommend going for a private and simple tool because Google Analytics is blocked by all mainstream ad blockers.

-- **[Google Analytics](https://marketingplatform.google.com/about/analytics/)**: The "standard" analytics service offered by Google.
+- [Google Analytics](https://marketingplatform.google.com/about/analytics/): The "standard" analytics service offered by Google.
 It has a learning curve and a lot of extra functionality, it doesn't focus on customer's privacy and requires you to add a cookie banner on your website.
 It's blocked by most ad blockers. — free
-- **[Simple Analytics](https://simpleanalytics.com/)**: Like the name suggests, it's very simple.
+- [Simple Analytics](https://simpleanalytics.com/): Like the name suggests, it's very simple.
 It has basic "page view" and "visitor" numbers, and that's it.
 You integrate it in 5 minutes in the <body> of your pages and you're done. — starts at 20$/mo
-- **[UseFathom](https://usefathom.com/)**: Simple, light-weight, privacy focused.
+- [UseFathom](https://usefathom.com/): Simple, light-weight, privacy focused.
 Tracks bounce rate and average time on site among other things. — starts at 14$/mo
-- **[Clicky](https://clicky.com/)**: It shows how visitors interact with the site.
+- [Clicky](https://clicky.com/): It shows how visitors interact with the site.
 You can see which pages they visit before signing up for a newsletter.
 Or how many days it takes for them to go from discovering the blog to buying a product. — free plan
-- **[Splitbee](https://splitbee.io/)**: Analytics with A/B testing capabilities. — free plan
+- [Splitbee](https://splitbee.io/): Analytics with A/B testing capabilities. — free plan
-- [**Plausible](https://plausible.io/):** Simple, privacy compliant, great dashboard — 6$/mo
+- [Plausible](https://plausible.io/): Simple, privacy compliant, great dashboard — 6$/mo
-- [**Amplitude](https://amplitude.com/behavioral-analytics-platform):** Behavioral Analytics platform.
+- [Amplitude](https://amplitude.com/behavioral-analytics-platform): Behavioral Analytics platform.
 Comparable to Google Analytics and has a lot of features. — free plan
-- [**Toasted Analytics](https://toastedanalytics.com):** Simple.
+- [Toasted Analytics](https://toastedanalytics.com): Simple.
 Tracks pageviews and events.
 Only 3kb tracker file.
 Has API access included. — starts at 3.5$/mo

 ### Feedback collection and Feature requests

 Getting feedback early on is crucial for your SaaS business.
 Here's a list of feedback collection tools.

-- [**Canny](https://canny.io/):** Collect feedback from customers and see a list of most wanted features ranked by upvotes. — starts at 50$/mo
+- [Canny](https://canny.io/): Collect feedback from customers and see a list of most wanted features ranked by upvotes. — starts at 50$/mo
-- **[Acute](https://getacute.io/)**: Gain actionable insight from feedback with an embedded widget.
+- [Acute](https://getacute.io/): Gain actionable insight from feedback with an embedded widget.
 Good integrations with other services. — free plan + 25$/mo after 20 suggestions.
-- [**Kampsite**](https://www.kampsite.co/): Get suggestions on new features.
+- [Kampsite](https://www.kampsite.co/): Get suggestions on new features.
 See what features your users would pay for.
 Discuss ideas with your customers.
 Share your roadmap. — free plan + 10$/mo after 15 suggestions.
-- [**Tawk.to**](https://www.tawk.to): Message customers directly on your website — free plan
+- [Tawk.to](https://www.tawk.to): Message customers directly on your website — free plan
-- [**Crisp**](https://crisp.chat/en/): Live chat + ticket handling software — free plan
+- [Crisp](https://crisp.chat/en/): Live chat + ticket handling software — free plan

 ### Recurring Payment Platforms